 Cabin in The Cotton (1932), 77 minutes, D: Michael Curtiz

-A rich, young and wicked Southern woman Madge Norwood (Bette Davis) entrances a poor sharecropper's son Marvin Blake (Richard Barthelemess), who works at her father Lane Norwood's (Berton Churchill) general store as a night clerk.
-When promoted to bookkeeper, he learns how Norwood is cheating the tenant farmers, caught in the conflict between his loyalty to his employer, his love for Madge, and his roots as a farmer.
-The film is known for Madge's famous line: "Ah'd like to kiss ya, but ah jest washed ma hair."
+A rich, young and wicked Southern woman Madge Norwood (Bette Davis) entranced a poor sharecropper's son Marvin Blake (Richard Barthelemess), who worked at her father Lane Norwood's (Berton Churchill) general store as a night clerk.
+When promoted to bookkeeper, he learned how Norwood was cheating the tenant farmers, caught in the conflict between his loyalty to his employer, his love for Madge, and his roots as a farmer.
+The film was known for Madge's famous line: "Ah'd like to kiss ya, but ah jest washed ma hair."

 A Farewell to Arms (1932), 78 minutes, D: Frank Borzage

+A sentimental, romantic, and moving film.
 A romanticized version of Ernest Hemingway's tragic love story.
 A wounded American ambulance driver Lt.
-Frederic Henry (Gary Cooper) falls in love with British volunteer nurse Catherine Barkley (Helen Hayes), while both serving in the war in WWI Italy.
-They are both brought together and separated by the circumstances of the war, and the manipulations of jealous womanizer Major Rinaldi (Adolphe Menjou).
-A sentimental, romantic, and moving film.
+Frederic Henry (Gary Cooper) fell in love with British volunteer nurse Catherine Barkley (Helen Hayes), while both serving in the war in WWI Italy.
+They were both brought together and separated by the circumstances of the war, and the manipulations of jealous womanizer Major Rinaldi (Adolphe Menjou).

 Freaks (1932), 64 minutes, D: Tod Browning

 A bizarre horror film, but a cult favorite.
-This is the truly amazing masterpiece about a group of grotesquely deformed circus freaks (the film features many real-life circus sideshow freaks, including "pinheads," the "living torso" Prince Radian, Siamese twins Daisy and Violet Hilton, and the half-bodied Johnny Eck, and others).
-A beautiful but heartless high-wire artist Cleopatra (Olga Baclanova) marries a wealthy circus midget Hans (Harry Earles), but then plots with her strongman lover Hercules (Henry Victor) to poison him to death for his money.
-In revenge, the group of freaks protect the midget from his bride and get even with the high-wire artist.
-The freaks seek retribution against strongman Hercules by crawling and slithering in the mud under the carnival wagons, with knives in their hands, as they pursue him.
-They transform (off-screen) the tall and sexy Cleopatra into a legless, feathered chicken with a scarred and bruised face, drooping mouth, and a squawking mouth - she was punished for her greed, cruelty and duplicity toward one of the freaks.
+This was a truly amazing masterpiece about a group of grotesquely deformed circus freaks (the film featured many real-life circus sideshow freaks, including "pinheads," the "living torso" Prince Radian, Siamese twins Daisy and Violet Hilton, and the half-bodied Johnny Eck, and others).
+A beautiful but heartless high-wire artist Cleopatra (Olga Baclanova) married a wealthy circus midget Hans (Harry Earles), but then plotted with her strongman lover Hercules (Henry Victor) to poison him to death for his money.
+In revenge, the group of freaks protected the midget from his bride and got even with the high-wire artist.
+The freaks sought retribution against strongman Hercules by crawling and slithering in the mud under the carnival wagons, with knives in their hands, as they pursued him.
+They transformed (off-screen) the tall and sexy Cleopatra into a legless, feathered chicken with a scarred and bruised face, drooping mouth, and a squawking mouth - she was punished for her greed, cruelty and duplicity toward one of the freaks.

 Grand Hotel (1932), 112 minutes, D: Edmund Goulding

 An MGM all-star classic film and soap opera - Best Picture-winning film.
-World War I is over, and Berlin's beautiful, art-deco Grand Hotel is busy with the intersecting lives and destinies of its glamorous guests in a 24-hour period.
-The dramatic ensemble cast includes a weary, unloved and lonely ballerina Grusinskaya (Greta Garbo), a financially-destitute nobleman and jewel-thief Baron Felix von Gaigern (John Barrymore) who she falls in love with, a sexy hotel stenographer Flaemmchen (Joan Crawford) who meets a dying clerk Otto Kringelein (Lionel Barrymore) searching for a last fling, and a crude industrialist Gen. Director Preysing (Wallace Beery).
+World War I was over, and Berlin's beautiful, art-deco Grand Hotel was busy with the intersecting lives and destinies of its glamorous guests in a 24-hour period.
+The dramatic ensemble cast included a weary, unloved and lonely ballerina Grusinskaya (Greta Garbo), a financially-destitute nobleman and jewel-thief Baron Felix von Gaigern (John Barrymore) who she fell in love with, a sexy hotel stenographer Flaemmchen (Joan Crawford) who met a dying clerk Otto Kringelein (Lionel Barrymore) searching for a last fling, and crude industrialist Gen. Director Preysing (Wallace Beery).

 Horse Feathers (1932), 68 minutes, D: Norman Z. McLeod

 One of the Marx Brother's greatest, most zany films, with numerous one-liners.
-Groucho is Professor Wagstaff, president of Huxley College, who mistakenly hires Chico, the local speakeasy bootlegger and iceman, and his assistant Harpo, a dogcatcher, as professional football players, so Huxley College can beat their rivals at Darwin.
-In the big game, Huxley wins through madcap maneuvers.
+Groucho was Professor Wagstaff, president of Huxley College, who mistakenly hired Chico, the local speakeasy bootlegger and iceman, and his assistant Harpo, a dogcatcher, as professional football players, so Huxley College could beat their rivals at Darwin.
+In the big game, Huxley won through madcap maneuvers.

 I Am a Fugitive From a Chain Gang (1932), 93 minutes, D: Mervyn LeRoy